cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 ### Configure Defaults for Organization, OU and accounts

-The `_defaults.yaml` files contain the default settings for the Organization(s), Organizational Unit(s) and AWS accounts.
+The `_defaults.yaml` files contain the default settings for the Organization(s), Organizational Units and AWS accounts.

 In `stacks/orgs/acme/_defaults.yaml`, add the following config: